-In this post, you’re going to learn exactly how to create and implement an effective digital marketing strategy, step-by-step.
+In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 So, if you want to learn how to use digital marketing to grow your traffic, this strategy guide is for you.

 A digital marketing strategy is a plan of action that describes how to use one or more online marketing channels to reach your target audience.
 It has a list of steps and specific digital marketing goals.

 Having a digital strategy is important because it will help you orchestrate the different online marketing strategies so that they all work towards achieving your business goals.

 The person responsible for designing and executing a digital strategy is the digital marketing manager of a company.

 Together with his team, they will make sure that every marketing activity is part of your digital marketing plan.

 How to Create a Digital Marketing Strategy

 These are the steps to follow to create an effective marketing strategy.

 - Understand user’s needs and search intent